Tabitha Smith: Early life

 Tabitha Smith was born in Roanoke, Virginia and is depicted as a rebellious but normal teenager, and the daughter of divorced parents, in her first appearance.
 Her mutant powers manifest at age 13, and her parents immediately show their disgust, with her father even beating her.
 Running away from home, she gives herself the alias "Time Bomb" and meets the cosmic entity known as the Beyonder.
-He brings her to Charles Xavier, headmaster of the School for Gifted Youngsters, who ignores her to combat the Beyonder.
+He takes her to Charles Xavier, headmaster of the School for Gifted Youngsters, who ignores her to combat the Beyonder.

 Fallen Angels and X-Terminators

 Living on the streets, Tabitha becomes involved with Maurice "Tiger" Antonini and, after he threatens her and murders her friend Gina, she uses her powers to kill him.
-Then, the villain known as the Vanisher recruits her for his band of thieves, called the Fallen Angels, and she officially takes on the codename "Boom-Boom."
+Vanisher recruits her for his band of thieves, called the Fallen Angels, and she officially takes on the codename "Boom-Boom."
 She eventually betrays the Vanisher, calling in the help of X-Factor, with whom she stays afterward.
-Tabitha's former teammate in the Fallen Angels, the alien Ariel, kidnaps the Angels and takes them to her home where they are experimented on by her planet's scientists.
-Ultimately, she is unable to go through with the plan and helps them escape.

 New Mutants

-Following two successful team-ups with the New Mutants, Tabitha and some members of the X-Terminators, Rusty Collins, Skids, and Rictor, join the group.
-During her time with the New Mutants, Tabitha falls in love with her teammate, Cannonball.
-When the team is transported to the mythical realm of Asgard, it is partially through Tabitha that the team is able to foil a plot to kill Odin.
-There she becomes close friends with the wolf-prince Hrimhari.
-They encounter the man known as Cable, and when he starts to mentor the team, Tabitha gains greater control of her powers.
-Tabitha is captured by Stryfe and the Mutant Liberation Front but is rescued.